Rigidity and Tolerance in point processes: Gaussian zeroes and Ginibre eigenvalues: Tolerance of the Ginibre Ensemble

 The same estimate holds for $\zeta'$.
 Since $\frac{\displaystyle |\Gamma(\uz',\uo)|}{\displaystyle |\Gamma(\uz,\uo)|}= \frac{\displaystyle |\Gamma(\uz',\uo)|}{\displaystyle |\Gamma(\underline{0},\uo)|} \bigg/ \frac{\displaystyle |\Gamma(\uz,\uo)|}{\displaystyle |\Gamma(\underline{0},\omega)|}$, we have

 In view of (\ref{condgin1}) and (\ref{condgin2}), this leads to the desired bound $\frac{\rho^n_{\uo}(\uz')}{\rho^n_{\uo}(\uz)} $.
-In Section \ref{invpowersgin}, we will see that each of the three random sums defining $\X_n$ has finite expectation.
-Moreover, those expectations are uniformly bounded by quantities depending only on $\D$ and $m$.
+In Proposition \ref{invginest-tail}, we will see that each of the three random sums defining $\X_n$ has finite expectation.
+Moreover, those expectations are bounded uniformly (in $n$) by quantities depending only on $\D$ and $m$.
 This yields the statement $\E [\X_n]\le c_1(\D,m)<\infty$. \end{proof}

 \begin{corollary} Given $M>0$, we can replace $\X_n$ in Proposition \ref{gin2} by a uniform bound $M$ except on an event of probability less than $ c_1(m,\D)/M$. \end{corollary}